Standing spin-wave mode structure and linewidth in partially disordered perpendicularly magnetized sub-micron Permalloy

-The standing mode profiles of the first five modes of such a disc gemoetry are shown in Figure \ref{muplotk}.
-These profiles have been confirmed experimentally by Mewes \emph{et al.} in square arrays of sub-micron diameter discs using MRFM. \cite{Mewesetal2006} These modes profiles correspond in principle to the peaks in Figure \ref{s143gS21vsHoop10GHz}, with the largest amplitude, highest-field peak the $m=1$ mode.
+The standing mode profiles of the first five modes of such a disc geometry are shown in Figure \ref{fig:mode_structure}.
+These profiles have been confirmed experimentally by Mewes \emph{et al} in square arrays of sub-micro diameter discs using MRFM \cite{Mewesetal2006}.
+These mode profiles correspond in principle to the peaks observed in Figure \ref{fig:f2a_mode_structure}, with the largest amplitude, highest-field peak the $m=1$ mode.
 Assuming that there is no significant out-of-plane film anisotropy, the frequencies of these modes are given by Equation \ref{eq:omega_squared},with $N_m$ determined as in Reference \cite{Guslienkoetal2003}:

-for $\gamma$ the gyromagnetic ratio; $H$ the applied magnetic field; $M_S$ the saturation magnetization; $A$ the exchange stiffness constant; and $L$ the disc thickness. $N_m$ is determined as in Ref. \onlinecite{Guslienkoetal2003}:

 with: